Final Fantasy VIII: Gameplay

-As in Final Fantasy VII, characters in FFVIII have unique abilities called "Limit Breaks", which range from powerful attacks to support spells.
-While the characters in Final Fantasy VII receive Limit Breaks after incurring significant damage, in FFVIII, Limit Breaks become available only at low health (hit points) under normal circumstances.
+As in Final Fantasy VII, characters in VIII have unique abilities called "Limit Breaks", which range from powerful attacks to support spells.
+While the characters in Final Fantasy VII receive Limit Breaks after incurring significant damage, in VIII, Limit Breaks become available only at low health (hit points) under normal circumstances.
 The magic spell Aura increases the probability of Limit Breaks appearing, regardless of a character's remaining hit points, while various status afflictions can prevent Limit Breaks.
 They are similar to the Desperation Attacks of Final Fantasy VI, albeit more frequent.
 Final Fantasy VIII also introduced interactive elements to complement Limit Break animations.
 These interactive sequences, which vary between character, weapon, and Limit Break, range from randomly selected magic spells to precisely timed button inputs.
 Successfully completing an interactive sequence increases the potency of the Limit Break.

 Final Fantasy VIII features an experience point (EXP) system quite different from previous titles.
 The essentials remain unchanged: characters gain EXP after defeating enemies, which are typically encountered randomly throughout the game's environments.
 Earning a set amount of EXP causes the character to gain a level, which increases their overall statistics.
 While previous titles feature an EXP curve that increases with each level (e.g. getting to level 2 requires 200 EXP, level 3 requires 400, etc.), characters in Final Fantasy VIII gain a level after accumulating a flat rate of 1000 points.
 Enemy levels scale based on the party's average level; in most RPGs at the time, enemy levels remain stagnant.
 Some bosses have level caps to prevent the main quest from becoming too difficult.
 Higher-level enemies are capable of inflicting and withstanding significantly more damage, may have additional special attacks, and carry additional magic spells, allowing for Junctioning bonuses which themselves far exceed the bonuses imparted by level-gain.
 The game's unique EXP and level system allows a player to grind to maximum Level 100 before even beginning the plot, though this will result in far more powerful enemies.

 In addition to gaining levels, Guardian Forces earn Ability Points (AP) after battles, which are automatically allocated to special abilities that Guardian Forces can learn.
 When a Guardian Force has learned an ability, that ability becomes available for any character or the character party, as is the case with field abilities.
 These abilities allow characters to attack more efficiently, refine magic spells from items, receive stat bonuses upon leveling up, access shops remotely, and use additional battle commands.